-- Present valid credentials for proctor certification and have a valid e-mail address, preferably from the organization which employs - Submit a completed "Proctor Agreement Form" to CSU for consideration of approval, along with credential certification.
-Approved credential certification includes: - · Professional business card listing company name and title - Work badge notating title (excluding military identification card) - · Teachers Identification or copy of a teaching certificate - Letter from proctor's supervisor or human resource manager, on company letterhead, stating proctor's position and relationship to the student. - Maintain examination integrity through concealment of the final examination password.
+- Present valid credentials for proctor certification and have a valid e-mail address from the organization which employs the proctor. - Submit a completed "Proctor Agreement Form" to CSU for consideration of approval, along with credential certification.
+Approved credential certification includes: - Professional business card listing company name and title - Work badge notating title (excluding military identification card) - Teachers Identification or copy of a teaching certificate - Letter from proctor's supervisor or human resource manager, on company letterhead, stating proctor's position and relationship to the student. - Maintain examination integrity through concealment of the final examination password.
 The password is delivered to the proctor who enters it into the examination on behalf of the student.
-At no time is the student allowed to view the password. - Verify student identity through valid, government-issued, photo identification, prior to examination administration. - Remain in proximity of the student through final examination completion. - Confirm adherence to the four (4) hour examination time limit. - Verify use of materials includes only a writing utensil, blank scratch paper, a course textbook, and a calculator.
-Online calculators may be utilized, with the approval of the course professor.
-Other materials are not permitted unless specified in the examination instructions or course syllabus. - Confirm the student begins all documents without any previous formatting within MS Office Suite software or equivalent. - Certify copies of the final examination are not distributed to the student and are destroyed upon the completion of the examination.
+At no time is the student allowed to view the password. - Verify student identity through valid, government-issued, photo identification, prior to examination administration. - Remain in proximity of the student through final examination completion. - Confirm adherence to the four (4) hour examination time limit. - Verify use of materials includes only a writing utensil, a course textbook, and a calculator.
+Other materials are not permitted unless specified in the examination instructions. - Use of MS Office Suite software, such as MS Word, MS Excel or MS PowerPoint or comparable iWork software, such as Pages, Numbers, or Keynote is permissible.
+Students must start all documents with a new page. - Certify copies of the final examination are not distributed to the student.